-Entering Maths Expressions in Notes Text
+Entering Math Expressions in Notes Text

-You can include maths expressions in Notes text, using the same tools as in other TI-NspireTM applications.
+You can include math expressions in Notes text, using the same tools as in other TI-NspireTM applications.

-Maths expression boxes have attributes that allow you to control how the expression is displayed.
+Math expression boxes have attributes that allow you to control how the expression is displayed.

+Menu Name Menu Option Function

+5: Options Math Box

-Menu Name Menu Option Function 5: Maths Box Options 1: Maths Box Attributes When a maths box is selected, this option opens a dialogue box allowing you to customise the maths box.
+1: Math Box Attributes When a math box is selected, this option opens a dialog box allowing you to customize the math box.
 You can hide or show input or output, turn off calculation for the box, insert symbols, change display and angle settings, and allow or disallow the wrapping of expressions and the display of warning indicator after they have been dismissed.
-You can change the attributes of multiple selected maths boxes at the same time.
-2: Show Warning Info Displays a warning indicator after the warning has been dismissed.
+You can change the attributes of multiple selected math boxes at the same time.

+Menu Name Menu Option Function 2: Show Warning Info Displays a warning indicator after the warning has been dismissed.
 3: Show Error Displays an error after the error has been dismissed.